rsterbin/jquery-multisortselect/README.md

   is on) are performed using jQuery.inArray().

 * Items in the list are represented by objects.
 These objects have one required key: `id`, as described above.
-If you're using autocomplete, your items must also include the keys `label` (what you want to appear in autocomplete options), and `value` (what you want to appear in the autocomplete field when selected).
+If you're using autocomplete or select, your items must also include the key `label` (what you want to appear in options), and if you're using autocomplete, you'll need `value` as well (what you want to appear in the autocomplete field when selected).
 You may define any other keys you like, but keys that start with `multisortselect_` are reserved.

+* There are three entry types: select, autocomplete, and text.
+Select and autocomplete require that you provide the `backend`, which provides a way of retrieving items.
+It can be a url which accepts the get variables `term` (autocomplete), `all` (select), and `defaults` (both), or a json array describing all the options.

 * If you want to use an autocomplete entry, you can choose a backend of an ajax url (accepts `term` and returns json describing the results, and accepts `defaults` and returns the same, only for those ids), or you can provide a json array describing all the options.

+* If you want to use a select entry, you can choose a backend of an ajax url (accepts `all` and returns json for all the objects, and accepts `defaults` and returns the same, only for those ids), or you can provide a json array describing all the options.

 * If you want to use the plain text entry, you can provide two functions:
   `validate` and `build`.
 The first accepts the value of the text field and